Eschatologue/CM_wiki/docs/lore/glossary.md

 *Vehicle*

 Colossal land-based ships. **Dreadnoughts** are vital for trade, transport, and communication across Antares.
 These vehicles connect nations and Cities, with some cities' survival relying on the trade routes they provide.
 Only a few nations can manufacture Dreadnoughts, leading others to purchase and even outright steal them from other nations (see 'idk insert anything here).

 ---

+### Fjellvokters

+*Military, Mykrheim*

+**Fjellvokters** are a specialised branch of the dwarven army.
+While dwarves are typically short and stocky, this unit exhibits exceptional agility due to their advanced gear and rigorous training.
+Using waist-mounted grappling hooks and pulleys, the Fjellvokters can swiftly traverse mountainous terrain and launch themselves at their enemies with remarkable speed and precision.

+---